samplchallenges/SAMPL-league/attic/adv-wprebuild/README.md

   -r, --receptor TEXT             path of receptor PDB to dock the ligand into -s, --smiles TEXT               SMILES str of ligand to be docked. quote and
-                                  add white space at the end "CCC " --boxsize <INTEGER INTEGER INTEGER>...
+                                  add white space at the end "CCC " --flex TEXT                     Not working yet. flexible sidechains if any pdb
+  --boxsize <INTEGER INTEGER INTEGER>...
                                   The size of the box to dock into.
 Must be used with --center and without --boxcoords